IASbhai Daily Editorial Hunt | 11th May 2020

 Success is not final, failure is not fatal: it is the courage to continue that counts.– Winston Churchill

-EDITORIAL HUNT 77:“The epidemic and ensuring safety in courts“
+EDITORIAL HUNT 77:“The epidemic and ensuring Safety Inside the Courts“

 SOURCES: THE HINDU EDITORIAL/EDITORIALS FOR UPSC CSE MAINS 2020